 Sjoeblom’s wine is made in the traditional French style (méthode traditionnelle).
 The bottles of Sparkling wine need to be turned during their final processing so they are placed at an angle and the sediment from the yeast slowly moves down to the opening of the bottle so it can be removed.
 Many “bubbly” wineries have automated this process with machines rather than ” hand riddlers”.
 Not Sjoeblom, they turn each bottle by hand once a day during this final processing stage.

-The owner Mike Sjoeblom is originally from Sweden, has no formal wine making training but while he was living in Belgium fell in love with sparkling wine.
+Founder and winemaker Mike Sjoeblom is originally from Sweden, has no formal wine making training but while he was living in Belgium fell in love with sparkling wine.
 During several trips to the states he visited Napa wineries and increased his knowledge about wine making.
 After making some home wine which turned out very well he decided to sell commercially.

 As it turns out, making sparkling wine from the Cabernet Sauvignon grape was an ingenious idea!
 We tried the 2001 Chauvignon.
 This crisp sparkling wine shows a rose pink hue in the glass with very subtle aromas on the nose.
 It has about 1% residual sugar so it is not a complete Brut, or dry sparkling wine.
 The flavors are delicious on the palate with notes of strawberries, kiwi and even a little bit of raspberry.
 This wine is unique enough that even non sparkling wine drinkers may enjoy it.
 Sjoeblom has minimal distribution and the best way to secure their wine is via the website.

 Visitor to the valley may request an appointment – their bubbles and caviar pairs caviar with truly a unique wine.
 Visit: www.sjoeblom.com